Scifabric/pybossa/doc/user/overview.rst

 3. You can provide your own Twitter credentials and make API requests in behalf of them, or use the credentials provided by us.
 (The later only allows to import the number of tweets returned by a single Twitter API call, which is 100 for searches and 200 for user timelines.)
 4. Fill in the two fields you will find in the form.
 The first one is for the source of your tweets.
-If you want them to be imported from a user account, then write it with the "@" symbol, like "@PyBossa".
+If you want them to be imported from a user account, then write it with the "@" symbol, like "@PYBOSSA".
 If you just want to import tweets containing a word on them (or a #hashtag), then type it there.
 The second field is for you to specify how many tweets you want to import.
 You can import as many as you want!